ac-custom-shaders-patch/inipp/README.md

 # Known issues and plans

-- Auto-indexing values;
+- Auto-indexing values might have been a nice addition;
 - There is no support for vectors or colors in expressions.
-At least they can receive and output tables though;
+At least they can receive and output tables now;
-- Possibly, something for scripts to iterate all keys in a section?
-- As well as produce new key/value pairs?
-- And maybe even new sections procedurally?
-If there would be a need for that, why not.
+- Possibly, scripts could have read & write access to whole section (a bit tricky to do with that Lua C functions though).

 # Credits